mintic-ai/ephemeral/docs/architecture/decisions/001-typescript-choice.md

 ## Context

-The Docker On-Demand system requires a robust, maintainable, and scalable codebase for container orchestration and lifecycle management.
+The Ephemeral system requires a robust, maintainable, and scalable codebase for container orchestration and lifecycle management.
 The system needs to handle complex asynchronous operations, Docker API interactions, and provide a reliable REST API interface.
 The choice of programming language significantly impacts development velocity, code quality, and long-term maintainability.

 ### Key Requirements